 I believe that 4 days is enough to conquer Universal Studios, Islands of Adventure, AND the NEW Volcano Bay Water Park.
 That is ‘IF’ you have the Universal Express Passes for the dry parks.
 If you do not have the express passes then you will want at least 5 days at the parks to be able to hit all of the popular attractions.
 But, again notice that you need one less night at a hotel when you have the Express Passes which are included in the price of your stay at the on-site properties that I mentioned above.
 Another reason why it is actually cheaper and much better to stay at one of the hotels on the property!

 Avoiding the crowds is my next big Universal Orlando Tip.
-There are two times a year where I feel like you can count on avoiding large crowds.
+There are two times a year where I feel like you can count on avoiding large crowds at the Universal Orland Resort.
 One is the entire month of September as everyone is back in school and either just visited over summer or is planning to visit over the holidays.

 And, the second is visiting between Dec 3rd- 15th.
 The closer it gets to the school winter breaks the more the traffic picks up.
 But, visiting Universal during the holidays is extra spectacular!
 In Universal’s Islands of Adventure, you can see The Grinch musical show which is a wonderful performance.
 And, in Universal Studios you can witness authentic balloons and floats from the Macy’s Thanksgiving Day Parade!
 Plus, both parks are decked out with holiday lights too.
 It’s my favorite time of year to visit!